 All travellers to countries where ZIKV is known to occur are at risk of infection, although determining the actual level of risk is difficult.
 Travellers who spend a long period in areas where ZIKV is common are at increased risk.
 However, even short-term visitors may be exposed to the virus.

-ZIKV infection is usually a mild and short-lived illness; severe disease is uncommon.
-Symptoms include: fever, headache, red, sore eyes and conjunctivitis, joint and muscle pain, a rash, itching and swollen joints.
+The majority of people infected with Zika virus have no symptoms.
+For those with symptoms, ZIKV infection is usually a mild and short-lived illness; severe disease is uncommon.
+Symptoms may include a combination of the following: fever, headache, conjunctivitis (red, sore eyes), joint and muscle pain, a rash, itching and swollen joints.
 There is no specific treatment; rest, fluids and pain relief are recommended to help relieve symptoms.
 Serious complications and deaths from ZIKV are not common.
-However, there is now scientific consensus that ZIKV is a cause of microcephaly and other congenital anomalies, and Guillain-Barré syndrome.
+However, ZIKV is a cause of Congenital Zika Syndrome (microcephaly and other congenital anomalies) and neurological complications such as Guillain-Barré syndrome.

 Travellers should be aware of the risk of ZIKV in the destination to be visited.
 Information about ZIKV transmission in affected countries can be found in the ‘Outbreaks’ and ‘Other risks’ section of our Country Information pages.

 There is no vaccine to prevent ZIKV infection.
 Prevention is by minimising mosquito bites; the mosquito that spreads ZIKV is most active in daylight hours.
 All travellers should be vigilant with insect bite precautions.
 See also preventing infection by sexual transmission.